SelectUSA/website/events/_posts/2015-10-13-india-road-show.md

 *  Interact with subject matter experts in one-on-one consultations about your business needs
 *  Have access to senior U.S. Government officials to discuss your investment objectives

 **Cost:** The participation fee to attend the Road Show is INR3000.
-It does not cover travel or other business related expenses.
+It does not cover travel or other business related expenses. **We will accept cash payments.**

 **Registration deadline:** Applications will be taken on a first come, first served basis.
 To confirm your participation in the road show, please send in the completed registration form on or before **October 5, 2015** to E-mail: [rahul.padmanabha@N0SPAMtrade.gov](rahul.padmanabha@N0SPAMtrade.gov)